microsoft/vs-streamjsonrpc/doc/tracecontext.md

 ### Include activity tracing information in `TraceSource`

-- TODO: modify this to indicate that only the `JsonRpc.TraceSource` instance will receive the `TraceTransfer` and `TraceEvent` calls.

 Tracing using the `TraceSource` API will include the `ActivityId` in each traced message if the [SourceLevels.ActivityTracing][ActivityTracingFlag] flag is set.
 For example, to construct a `TraceSource` that will emit activity IDs for correlation between processes and machines, use code such as: